Rindbee/godot-docs-l10n/classes/zh_Hant/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_ETC2_R8G8B8A8_SRGB_BLOCK** = ``151``

-顯存壓縮的無符號紅、綠、藍、Alpha 通道資料格式，使用正規化的值、非線性 sRGB 編碼。取值均在 ``[0.0, 1.0]`` 的範圍內。紅、綠、藍均使用 8 位精度，Alpha 使用 8 位精度。使用 ETC2 紋理壓縮。
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+Red/green/blue use 8 bits of precision each, with alpha using 8 bits of precision.
+Using ETC2 texture compression.

 .. _class_RenderingDevice_constant_DATA_FORMAT_EAC_R11_UNORM_BLOCK: